michaelh23/bms_processingclass/content/outline/index.md

 When you add or subtract or multiply, the +, -, *, and / (for divide) symbols are called *operators*.

-You may know from math that some operators are always done before others.
+You may know from math that some operators are always done before others (for example, the PEMDAS mnemonic).
 For example:

 	2 + 3 * 4 = 14 (not 20)

 because multipication is always done before addition.  *Processing* is the same way.
-Multiplication and division are always done first and then addition and subtraction.
+Multiplication and division are always done before addition and subtraction.
 You can use parenthesis to change the order.
 Operations in parenthesis are always done first.
 For example:

 	(2 + 3) * 4 = 20 (parenthesis first)